FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ## Turbine(s)

 The turbine section can contain either a single turbine or a list of turbines, depending on the scenario.
-Note that if multiple turbines are listed, the section title must be 'turbines' instead of 'turbine'
+Note that if multiple turbines are listed, the section title must be 'turbines' instead of 'turbine'.
-By default, the format follows that of [RAFT](https://openraft.readthedocs.io).
-However, support will be added for linking to turbine design descriptions that follow the [WindIO](https://windio.readthedocs.io) ontology format, which is also used by [WEIS](https://weis.readthedocs.io).
+By default, the format follows that of [RAFT](https://openraft.readthedocs.io) However, support will be added for linking to turbine design descriptions that follow the [WindIO](https://windio.readthedocs.io) ontology format, which is also used by [WEIS](https://weis.readthedocs.io).